ianfnelson/blog.iannelson.uk/content/posts/2020-12-18-12-books-i-most-enjoyed-reading-in-2020.md

 Since reading this I’ve been tracking the amount of time I spend asleep, and have been increasingly aware of the correlation between being suitably rested over an extended period, and my physical and cognitive wellbeing.
 I no longer labour under the delusion that time spent asleep is wasted time, or begrudge my teenaged son sleeping in at the weekends!

-### Conclusion {#conclusion}
+## Conclusion

 Part-way through writing this blog post explaining why these books have appealed to me, I was surprised to note that there is an obvious theme running through many of these choice: People.

 More than anything else in 2020, I have appreciated reading books which explore humanity, what it means to be human, and how to improve our interactions with other people:

 * Iger’s advice on how to treat others with respect for the advancement of business interests.
 * Maitlis’s trying to understand what makes her interviewees tick.
 * Pan’s attempts to be less introverted and increase her interactions with other people.
 * _Rebel Ideas_ explaining the devastating effects of failing to solicit a diverse range of opinions.
 * The ease with which Kevin Mitnick repeatedly used social engineering techniques on other people who are predisposed to be helpful.
 * Henry Marsh opening up skulls and operating on the incredible delicate brains that make us who we are.
 * And even the sole fiction book on my list this year – _Machines Like Me_ – is a fascinating exploration of what makes us human.

 I hope that as the roll-out of COVID-19 vaccines progresses, 2021 will bring more opportunities for us all to resume our interactions with each other, and practice doing so in more thoughtful and respectful ways.